 Joshua Tree National Park Campgrounds

-There are 9 main campgrounds in Joshua Tree National Park, though some are closed during the hot summer season.
-Many of the campgrounds operate on a first-come, first-served basis throughout much of the year.
-However, some accept advance reservations during peak season with reservations opening at least 6 months in advance.
-October through May is the most popular time to visit, and it’s important to arrive early if you’re hoping to snag a first-come, first-served spot.
-In the event that you arrive and all sites are occupied, you can try camping outside the park or on BLM land.
-Just be sure to arrive prepared and always apply Leave No Trace principles.
+October through May is the most popular time to visit, and it’s essential to arrive early if you’re hoping to snag a first-come, first-served spot during this time.
+If you arrive and all sites are occupied, you can try camping outside the park or on BLM land.
+Just be sure to come prepared and always apply Leave No Trace principles.

 Joshua Tree Campgrounds